dalpner/dalpner/README.md

 - 👋 Hi, I’m Dome
 - 👀 I’m interested in GameDev and D&D
 - 🌱 I’m currently learning Java; C# (for Unity)
-- 📫 How to reach me via GitHub
+- 📫 How to reach me via Twitter @lava_do

 - I'm totaly new in the programming and looking for code to learn more strategys